kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-attempts.md

 ---
 # Period: 29 Years Ago … Year: 1959 … Location: Earth

-Sarah "Sam" Ackermann, a hobby researcher from the former Earth province of Germany, is neck deep in debt to the wrong people.
-The space colonization efforts were just starting in this period.
-Hoping she could create an ultra-durable material capable of assisting in colonization of the toughest environments, she gets to work in search of her future patent.
-These are a few of her test logs.
+Sarah “Sam” Ackermann was already dead in the eyes of the banks, the universities, and the law.
+All that remained was her body—burning itself out in the cold glow of the home she couldn’t afford, chasing an idea no one believed in.

+Germany, her home, was a province only in name now.
+A rusted remnant swallowed by economic collapse and environmental ruin.
+The surface was unlivable in places.
+The rich fled to the corporate colonies above the clouds, while the rest were left to rot below.

+The colonization efforts had just begun.
+Humanity was vomiting itself into space, desperate to outrun its own extinction.
+Harsh worlds like **VENUS** and **MARS** promised salvation—but only for those who could fork over the cash.

+Sarah believed she could make something that'd revolutionize the colonization efforts, and pay off her debts: an ultra-durable material, something that could withstand extremes no normal material ever could.

+Each log she wrote was part experiment, part confession—proof she was still trying, still fighting, even as the debts closed in.

+These are some of those logs.

 > **ID:** 0003
 > **Forscherin:** Sarah "Sam" Ackermann